-In conducting well over 800 B2B market research projects in our 28 years of business, I have always commented that if I had the opportunity to conduct only one single market research project in any given year it would be Customer Insight®, and I would say that without any hesitation.
-Why?
-Because a single Customer Insight® project is the most impactful B2B market research project, providing a wealth of information about your current customer base that can easily be translated into revenue growth.
+Priority Metrics Group has conducted over eight hundred B2B market research projects since our inception in 1992.
+Throughout those 28 years, I have often commented that if I had the opportunity to conduct just one market research project, it would be Customer Insight®.
+I say that without hesitation because a single Customer Insight® project provides a wealth of information about your current customer base that can easily be translated into revenue growth.

 More specifically, Customer Insight® research delivers a broad range of insights that are valuable in supporting several critical sales and marketing efforts, such as:

 · the creation of pertinent social media topics for blogs and posts,

 · the development of customer personas,

 · the identification or validation of CX opportunities and deliverables,

 · competitive advantages that can be marketed as valuable differentiators, and